cgswords/rust-book/README.md

-# rust-book
+# rust-snippets
-Working through the Rust book
+Snippets in an attempt to learn Rust